PopDorianDumitru/UBB-SE-2024-TheScammers/README.md

 A user can request to make a selling post
 Admins have the ability to remove a post
 Users can report a post

-- add tags
 - add reviews for selling
-- ban users from selling or buying stuff

 Target complexity ~ 1 database/table per team member